mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 "Yes, žah."

 "The blockade begins at apoapsis.
-Your ships will not be late."
+Your armies will not be late."

 "We will be ready."

-The voices left and from the static a pool of rage welled up within her.
-But she handled it with the finesse of a senator.
-To let that passion burn its course would be a waste of a life.
-Instead she would let it burn slowly, fueling her planning late into night, filling the hearts of the people around her.
-It was her own personal Ara, giving her the means to its end.
+The voices stopped and she remembered how she had heard that voice: Fajro.
+A pool of rage welled up within her from the static that remained on the line, but she handled it with the finesse of a senator.
+To let that passion burn uncontrollably would be to waste it.
+Instead she let it burn slowly, fueling her planning, crafting her speech, filling the hearts of her people.
+Passion was her own personal Ara, giving her the means to its own end.

-With a sort of graceful agility, her fervid limbs slipped her through the crowds of Rudjanese fishers, shipwrights, and merchants.
-The hungry and the envious filled the merchant docks but did not slow her charge toward the row of gates they had entered through.
+Her fervid limbs slipped through the crowds of Rudjanese who remained blissfully ignorant and powerless to the greater changes happening around them.
+They were hungry and they were envious; nothing would stop them from filling the docks of the merchant's quarter with their demands.
+She felt a false disdain for them but did not let it slow her charge toward the gates to Heiko.
+She was cautious as she approached the mostly empty gate, but did not see any signs of a trap.

 She called to her from the inside, "Bavle...," but there was no response nor sign of anyone.

 "Bavle!" she called again, making sure to be heard.
-But no one was there to hear her. *Neither fear of death nor promise of reward*, she recalled Bavle saying.
+But no one was there to hear her. *Neither fear of death nor promise of reward*, she recalled Bavle saying, and a wave of dread washed over her.
 The entire city had become an elaborate trap and she was in the middle of it all.